omar-atef-badr/SpeakToTextAI/README.md

 ## Overview

-SpeakToTextAI is a real-time speech-to-text application leveraging state-of-the-art AI models.
+TalkToTexty is a real-time speech-to-text application leveraging state-of-the-art AI models.
 This project uses OpenAI Whisper for speech recognition and provides a simple, responsive web interface built with React.

 ## Features